-In the same letter we will let you know the support you can access, which may include a meeting with Student Services who can help you transition to interruption.
-Disability Services will also be able to support you if you later plan to return to study and wish to apply for the Disabled Students' Allowance, which you are encouraged to do well in advance of requesting to return.
+In the same letter we will let you know the support you can access, which may include a meeting with HE Wellbeing team who can help you transition to interruption or withdrawal.
+The HE Disability team will also be able to support you if you later plan to return to study and wish to apply for the Disabled Students' Allowance, which you are encouraged to do well in advance of requesting to return.

-In the event of continued non-engagement with your academic programme and the Student Support Hub, the University Centre, as a publicly funded organisation, has a responsibility to withdraw you from your programme of study to protect proper use of public funds.
-If the Serious Concerns Meeting agree to withdraw you from your studies you will be notified of the decision to withdraw you within 10working-days of the meeting, and your withdrawal will be confirmed and Student Finance England or your apprentice employer notified within 10-working-days of your notification of the decision to withdraw.
+In the event of continued non- attendance and engagement with your academic programme and the Student Support Hub, the University Centre, as a publicly funded organisation, has a responsibility to withdraw you from your programme of study to protect proper use of public funds.
+If the Serious Concerns Meeting agree to withdraw you from your studies you will be notified of the decision to withdraw you within 10-working-days of the meeting, and your withdrawal will be confirmed and Student Finance England or your apprentice employer notified within 10-working-days of your notification of the decision to withdraw.
 Please see Appendix 6 for the non-engagement flow chart.